Skip to main content

 Create Mock Server and Manage Routes

-Beeceptor is a powerful mock server that enables you to create mock APIs without any coding.
-It offers a seamless no-code solution, allowing you to quickly create a dedicated sub-domain as your API/server endpoint.
+Beeceptor is a robust mock server that empowers you to create mock APIs with zero coding required.
+This no-code solution enables you to deploy a dedicated sub-domain to serve as your API or server endpoint.

 Creating a mocking rule